 Experiment 0: Experts in EEG analysis will be recruited from the Neurology labs of Sunnybrook health science center.
 If more experts are required, they will be recruited from other neurology labs affiliated with the University of Toronto.

 Experiment 1: Participants will be recruited and participate via Amazon's Mechanical Turk online marketplace.
 In order to participate in the marketplace (and thus in the study), the employees must be adults ages eighteen years or older capable of providing banking information for Amazon deposits.
 In addition, it can be assumed that all participants have at least rudimentary familiarity with computers and web tools.
-Finally, to ensure that the participants possess the relatively high level of literacy and implicit cultural understanding required to read and understand the instructions, the study will be limited to American participants, and we will only accept participants who have not been reported for cheating or unacceptable work quality by other employers.
+Finally, to ensure that the participants possess the relatively high level of literacy and implicit cultural understanding required to read and understand the instructions, the study will be limited to American participants.
+All American participants will be allowed to participate, regardless of their rating on Mechanical Turk.

 C2.C.
 How many participants are expected to be involved in this study?